Declaring element

 You can define another separator (other than the dot) using

-the command : set separator ???
+the command : set separator ???.

 You can disable automatic namespace creation using the command

-set separator none
+set separator none.

 Changing arrows orientation

-By default, links between classes have two dashes --
+By default, links between classes have two dashes -- and are vertically oriented.

 It is possible to use horizontal link by putting a single dash (or dot) like this: